 Entrance Requirement: High School Diploma or GED

-This is a two year program and our first cohort started in August 2020.
-While this program does not lead to a license in counseling, it equips men and women in the congregation to serve other members in need.
+This is a two year program and our first cohort graduates in May, 2022.
+While this program does not lead to a license in counseling, it does equip men and women in the congregation to serve other members in the church and in the community.
 Along with the Biblical Counseling courses the student will also receive biblical and theological training from the MAS core curriculum.
 Those courses are transferable to other MAS programs.
 Likewise, if a student has already taken the MAS courses, they need not be repeated.

 How do we define Biblical Counseling?
-Biblical Counseling seeks to bring focus and clarity in addressing human problems from the unique perspective, training and judgment of a biblical counselor who has theological training.
-Biblical counseling is aware of the value of other helping disciplines such as psychology, sociology, social work and secular counseling.
-However, the biblical counselor holds as the highest value the ministry of the Holy Spirit, working in the individual as the counselor walks alongside those in need, prescribing healthy steps toward growth and change.
+Biblical Counseling seeks to bring focus and clarity in addressing human problems drawing from the standard of God’s word and the perspective, training and discernment of the biblical counselor.
+Biblical counseling is aware of the value of other disciplines such as psychology, sociology, social work and secular counseling.
+However, the biblical counselor holds, as the highest value, the ministry of the Holy Spirit, working in both the counselor and the counselee.
 This work is theological in nature, pastoral in focus, and life-changing in intention.

-Applications for a new cohort starting in August, 2022 will be taken from April 1st through June 30th (2022).
-In addition to the MAS application process (see the Application page) prospective students will be interviewed and will be required to have a reference letter from their Senior Pastor or a pastor on staff at their church.
-Students will also be required to submit to a background check in their second year of study.
-Classes are currently being held on Thursday evenings at the North Campus.
+Applications for our next cohort commencing in August, 2022 are currently being accepted through June 30th (2022).
+In addition to the MAS application process (see the Application page) prospective students will be interviewed, required to have a reference letter from their Senior Pastor or a pastor on staff at their church.
+Applicants may also be required to to participate in other testing prior to acceptance and submit to a background check in their second year of study.
+Classes are held on Thursday evenings at the North Campus.

 For a copy of the curriculum click here.